|Unit||% p.a., NSA|

 |Adjustments||Not Seasonally Adjusted|

-The statistics are used as benchmark for business related to exchange rates and interest-based assets and/or liabilities.
+For Denmark, these statistics are used as benchmark for business related to exchange rates and interest-based assets and/or liabilities.
 Statistics contain the official interest and exchange rates fixed by Danmarks Nationalbank or observed in the money market.

 Danmarks Nationalbank conducts monetary policy by setting the monetary-policy interest rates.
 In practice, this is done via the lending and deposit facilities made available by Danmarks Nationalbank to banks and mortgage banks.